mitro-co/mitro/README.md

 7. To build Firefox, use `make firefox` and to build Safari use `make safari`.

 The extensions will be in the `browser-ext/login/build` directory.

+### setup and run emailer

+To send device verification emails, we use `emailer/emailer2.py`.
+Requirements: Postgres with the development libraries (Mac OS X: `brew install postgresql`).
+This script polls a table in the Postgres database to send email.

+#### Configuration:

+1. `cd emailer`
+2. `./build.sh` to set up Python virtualenv with dependencies
+3. To run: `build/venv/bin/python emailer2.py --enable_email --mandrill_api_key=api_key`